John Nusum

-John Nusum is a retired Bermudan football defender who spent two seasons in the North American Soccer League and at least one in the Major Indoor Soccer League.
+John Nusum is a Bermudan retired professional footballer who played as a defender, spending two seasons in the North American Soccer League and at least one in the Major Indoor Soccer League.
 He was also a 1974 and 1975 first team All American and played an unknown number of games with the Bermuda national football team, as did his brother Sam Nusum.

 Youth

 Nusum attended Philadelphia College of Textiles & Science where he played on the men's soccer team from 1974 to 1977.
 He was a 1974 and 1975 first team All American.

 Professional

 In 1978, Nusum signed with the San Diego Sockers of the North American Soccer League.
 He played only one season with the Sockers before moving to the New York Arrows of the Major Indoor Soccer League in the fall of 1978.
 The Arrows won the 1978-1979 MISL championship.
 He was back in the NASL in 1980 with the Rochester Lancers, but saw time in only four games.